 Students typically live with roommates.
 Having roommates has two benefits, you get to meet new people and it helps to reduce your monthly housing costs.
-When touring properties ask if the property will match you with roommates, if not OCL also provides a free roommate finder feature through the OCL Housing Locator housing.offcampus. ufl.edu simply click on the roommates searching for roommates.
+When touring properties ask if the property will match you with roommates, if not OCL also provides a free roommate finder feature through the OCL Housing Locator housing.offcampus. ufl.edu simply click on the roommates link to connect with other students also Services on the 3rd level of the Reitz Union searching for roommates.